Sajan Prakash creates history, becomes first-ever Indian swimmer to make Olympic 'A' cut | Sports-Games

 - India

-Sajan Prakash on Saturday became the first-ever Indian swimmer to breach the 'A' Olympic qualification time by clocking 1:56:38 seconds in the men's 200m butterfly event at the Sette Colli Trophy in Rome, Italy.
+Sajan Prakash on Saturday became the first-ever Indian swimmer to qualify for the Olympic Games by breaching the 'A' standard time, clocking 1:56:38 seconds in the men's 200m butterfly event at the Sette Colli Trophy in Rome, Italy.

 This will be Prakash's second successive Olympics, having represented India in the 2016 Rio Games.